octipus/shopify-ui-extension-markdown/README.md

 Whether you choose to use this template or another one, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).

-## Benefits

-Shopify apps are built on a variety of Shopify tools to create a great merchant experience.
-The [create an app](https://shopify.dev/docs/apps/getting-started/create) tutorial in our developer documentation will guide you through creating a Shopify app.

-This app template does little more than install the CLI and scaffold a repository.

-## Getting started

 ### Requirements

 1. You must [download and install Node.js](https://nodejs.org/en/download/) if you don't already have it.
-1. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
+1. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don't have one.
 1. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).

 ### Installing the template